Photograph by Ada Be

-In Traditional Chinese Medicine (TCM) cold is the governing factor of the winter.
+In Chinese Medicine cold is the governing factor of the winter.
 Just as we see a slowing down in nature with animals going into hibernation and plants harnessing its energy deep down in the roots, our bodies go through the same rhythm.
 After a year of blooms and growth, the main focus of winter is to reinforce our foundations to ready it for the following spring.

 Now is the time of putting up the shutters as we leave the summer cottage.
 Dress accordingly – layers are essential especially with the cold-hot, cold-hot conditions of the heat turned up in buildings and on public transport with the chill of winter temperatures.
 The dryness we had in the autumn is still evident but now it’s more due to the wind and dry conditions of heating.
 Make sure to moisturise well after those lovely hot showers, and dab a little jojoba oil on your scalp once a week if you see a few dry flakes.

 Unsurprisingly, cold is the main aspect we need to look out for during these darker months.
 This can be seen in as a cold sensation over the entire body or just an area, with clear mucus.
 Cold can often manifest in pain.
 This is simply due to cold causing the qi in the body to stagnate resulting in a blockage, and where there is a blockage there is pain.
 When the obstruction is removed the pain will subside.